poweredgenl/smarthome/README.md

 - **Central heating**: when the windows in the office or master bedroom are open, the radiator valve is automatically closed.
 Done via a workaround to set the         radiator at a very low temperature level.
 (14 degrees celcius)
 - **Kodi integration with Philips Hue + Philips Ambilight** - when a movie is started - HASS switches Ambilight + Hue on so we have ambient lighting during the         movie.
 - **Fireplace**: we dont have regular fireplace but youtube is your friend.
-In combination with media_extractor and node-red, i created a flow which turns on the TV,   and pushes the youtube link with the 4k Fireplace video.
+In combination with `media_extractor` https://www.home-       assistant.io/integrations/media_extractor/ and node-red, i created a flow which turns on the TV, and pushes the youtube link with the 4k Fireplace video.

 ### House status <a name="housestatus"/>